nextcloud/documentation/developer_manual/app/code_signing.rst

 Is Code Signing Mandatory For Apps?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Code signing is optional for all third-party applications.
-Applications with a tag of "Official" on apps.owncloud.com require code signing.
+Code signing is required for all applications on apps.nextcloud.com.

 Technical details
 -----------------